EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

 This extension does not add any elements to the EPP `<transfer>` command or `<transfer>` responses as described in the EPP domain mapping {{!RFC5731}}.
+A domain with registry lock MUST have a serverTransferProhibited status set on it.

 ### EPP Transform Commands